UtrechtUniversity/animal-sounds/README.md

 2. [You have a highly similar dataset and want to use one of our models to help find Chimpanze vocalizations.](docs/tutorial.md)

 ### Project structure
+This project uses the following directory structure.
+After cloning the repository on your local PC, organize your data in the repository using the structure below to make sure the scripts 'know' where the data is located.

 ```
 .